southpawriter02/circus/COMMANDS.md

 ### Bluetooth

-Manages the system's Bluetooth adapter.
+Manages the system's Bluetooth adapter using the `blueutil` command-line tool.

 **Usage:** `fc bluetooth <action>`